mburns00/Custom_Scripts/README.md

-# ctfpeek
+# ctfyoink

-**ctfpeek** is a lightweight Bash script for rapid triage of files in Capture The Flag (CTF) competitions.
+**ctfyoink** is a lightweight Bash script for rapid triage of files in Capture The Flag (CTF) competitions.
 It automates the initial analysis process by scanning files with a suite of common forensic, steganographic, and reverse engineering tools.

 ---